 The 2D Objects Template provides a base for creating Face Lenses that attach 2D art to your head.
 The template contains example assets that can be toggled to try out different looks.
-This guide covers how to try out the various example art, and how to add your own artwork as a sprite, as well.
+This guide covers how to try out the various example art, and how to add your own artwork as an Image, as well.

 Playing with Example Assets